TileDB-Inc/TileDB/experimental/tiledb/common/dag/doc/glossary.md

 #### Node

 A node is a locus for computation in the task graph.
 A node may have multiple input ports and multiple output ports.
-A node has a contained function.
-The expected functionality of a node is to apply its contained function to data available on the input port(s) and to return its values to the output port(s).
+A node has a contained discrete coroutine.
+The expected functionality of a node is to apply its contained coroutine to data available on the input port(s) and to return its values to the output port(s).

 [ ***Important!*** *This is probably not the right specification -- need a spec and an API that